 When I initially came to Dean we discussed my future goals, I want to play with other musicians so timing is a big issue.
 Dean started me off in the scales area, scales in conjunction with the metronome has certainly improved my timing and given me ability to play along with songs.

-Since I commenced lessons with Dean areas I have definitely improved on are chord changes, timing, I know all the Em scales, we’ve been doing a lot of scale picking exercises, it’s certainly given me a lot of capability to learn songs quicker.
+Since I commenced lessons with Dean areas I have definitely improved on are chord changes, timing, I know all the E minor scales, we’ve been doing a lot of scale picking exercises, it’s certainly given me a lot of capability to learn songs quicker.

 I’ve improved on my barre chords which is something that is very important in the rock guitar space.
 Dean’s knowledge of rock and guitar is quite elaborate, the thing I like about lessons is that Dean likes a lot of the same music I do.
 I’ve recently been focusing on a lot of Rolling Stones work, Dean has good knowledge of that.